- The Meaning of Due Diligence

 Mergers and acquisitions typically involve a hefty due diligence process.
 Among the many factors to consider when evaluating a potential merger or acquisition, synergy potential, financials, organizational structure and workforce, production capabilities and suppliers, and legal issues are some of the most important.

 M&A transactions can involve different types of buyers, including private equity firms and larger corporations.
-Depending on the type of M&A deal at hand, due diligence may focus in on specific factors listed above.
-For example, in larger corporate M&A, evaluating synergy potential is a driving force behind due diligence.
-In context of M&A, synergy refers to the increased financial benefits achieved when combining companies—be it through cost savings or revenue enhancement.
+Depending on the type of M&A deal at hand, due diligence may focus on specific factors listed above.
+For example, in corporate M&A, evaluating synergy potential is a driving force behind due diligence.
+In the context of M&A, synergy refers to the increased financial and operational benefits achieved when combining companies—be it through cost savings or revenue enhancement.
 Synergies you should look for when evaluating an M&A deal include supply chain efficiency, complementary products or customers, research and development capabilities, and intellectual property.

 Financials are an obvious yet vital part of the M&A process, as they provide the acquirer insight into the target company’s balance sheet, financial performance, and profit potential.
 An in-depth review of the company’s financial statements should be conducted, with extra attention towards specifics such as working capital, cash flow, and development spending, assets and liabilities, and audit reports—these factors will help you gauge the financial health of the company under consideration.